First Timers Guide

 WHEN TO GO:

-Thanks to Mount Pakenham's snow making capabilities, our season generally runs from the beginning of December to the end of March.
+Thanks to Mount Pakenham's snow making capabilities, our season generally runs from mid-December to mid-March.
 We are open Tuesday to Saturday from 9am-9pm, Sunday 9am-5pm and Holiday Mondays 9am-5pm.

 Getting Here is Easy…